-This honestly is simply a fear-based lie and this post is going to show you how money really isn’t the barrier that you think it is.
+This simply is a fear-based lie, and this post is going to show you how money really isn’t the barrier that you think it is.
 My hope is that after you read this, all excuses will be stripped away and that this will end up being the day that you decide to take action and change the course of your life.

-Okay, so at this point you got serious about jumping into the real estate game and decided to work a few extra shifts at your job, sell some stuff online and do a couple of odd side jobs (one of which you got from the “ETC” section off of Craigslist… which is something you’ll never -EVER do again!) and now you’ve bootstrapped your way to $1,000 to get started.
+OK, so at this point you’ve gotten serious about jumping into the real estate game and have decided to work a few extra shifts at your job, sell some stuff online, and do a couple of odd side jobs (one of which you got from the “etc.” section off of Craigslist — which is something you’ll never, EVER do again!), and now you’ve bootstrapped your way to $1,000 to get started.

 What good is a $1,000 in real estate?

 But you will definitely need to be wise and choose your steps carefully in order to make this work.